-We are pleased to open our tree farm to the public for responsible, non-motorized recreation.
-For many decades our family has benefited from private landowners allowing us to cross their property for a hike, bike ride, horseback ride, or to reach a ‘put in’ or ‘take out’ on a river canoe or kayak trip.
+We are pleased to open most of our tree farm to the public for responsible, non-motorized recreation.
+Over the past three generations, the Ueland family has benefited from numerous private landowners in the Puget Sound region allowing us to cross their property for a hike, bike ride, horseback ride, or to reach a ‘put in’ or ‘take out’ on a river canoe or kayak trip.
 Our quality of life in the Pacific Northwest is enhanced when private property remains open to the public, and we are fortunate our legislators in Olympia have had the foresight to encourage private property owners to keep their lands open through the protections offered under RCW 4.24.210.

-The most convenient public access to Ueland Tree Farm is from the trailhead located at the end of Lebers Lane, just off of Northlake Way.
-The trailhead is being expanded in 2017 to accommodate the growing number of visitors.
-This expansion includes parking for 20 vehicles and pull through parking for 5 horse trailers.
-Using salvaged wood from the property, we plan to install fencing and make other improvements in 2017-18.
+The most convenient way to access Ueland Tree Farm is by taking Dickerson Trail from the trailhead located at the end of Lebers Lane, just off Northlake Way.
+A new trailhead parking area was created in 2017 to accommodate the growing number of visitors and now includes pull-through parking for several horse trailers.

 UTF is an active tree farm.
 Please beware of logging and mining operations, truck traffic, wild animals, hunters, steep slopes, waterfalls, and other visitors, among other hazards.

 Prohibited uses include - but are not limited to - the following:

 As a private landowner, Ueland Tree Farm reserves its rights to restrict or limit entry to its property.
 Exceptions to the above rules must be approved in writing in advance.